imagej/imagej.github.io/_pages/RATS__Robust_Automatic_Threshold_Selection.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:RATS\_' %}Robust Automatic Threshold Selection (RATS) computes a threshold map for a 2d image based upon the value of pixels and their gradients.
+{% include component-stats content='sc.fiji:RATS\_' %}Robust Automatic Threshold Selection (RATS) computes a threshold map for a 2d image based upon the value of pixels and their gradients.

 ## Background